In Kentucky, applicants looking to earn their GED diploma have the option to do so online or at an official GED testing center.

 The GED exam is fully computerized.
 Paper-based testing is not an option anymore.

 Kentucky passed legislation to cover the cost of GED testing for first-time test-takers through the KY Skills U program.
-As the cost of the four GED tests is huge ($120 when taken at a test center), this important step had broken down that barrier.
+As the cost of the four GED tests is huge ($144 when taken online or at a test center), this important step has broken down that barrier.

 GED Kentucky Requirements

-- In Kentucky, you first need to take the official GED Ready® practice test.
-The GED Ready test is offered at no cost through the Kentucky Skills U Program, or you may take this test online.
+• In Kentucky, you first need to take the official GED Ready® practice test, offered at no cost through the Kentucky Skills U Program, or you may take it online.

-In Kentucky, the fee for GED testing is $120 ($30 per individual test) when done at one of Kentucky’s official test centers.
+In Kentucky, the fee for GED testing is $144 ($36 per individual test) when done at one of Kentucky’s official test centers or online.
 But the state has passed legislation that covers the testing fee for Kentuckians who take the test for the first time!
 This GED fee waiver applies only to first-time test-takers.
+Read more below.

-Online GED testing costs $36 per subtest in Kentucky ($144 for the entire batter).
+So, online GED testing costs $36 per subtest as well in Kentucky ($144 for the entire battery).
 To qualify for online GED testing, you need to attain a “green” score on the GED Ready test available at GED.com for $6.99.
 There are four GED Ready tests, one for each GED module, so you can add $28 to the total online testing cost!

 In Kentucky, when you take the exam at a testing site, you receive two retests at a reduced rate, and there is no wait time.
 If you retake a subject test for the third time, you’ll need to wait for a 60-day period before you can take that subject test again.